PointCloudLibrary/pcl/doc/advanced/content/pcl2.rst

   #.
 Eigen::Vector4f or Eigen::Vector3f ??

   #.
-16 byte per point is maximum for GPU.
-LargerLarger points cause significant perfomance penalty.
+Large points cause significant perfomance penalty for GPU.
+Let's assume that point sizes up to 16 bytes are suitable.
+This is some compromise between SOA and AOS.
+Structures like pcl::Normal (size = 32) is not desirable.
 SOA is better in this case.

 1.3 GPU support
 ^^^^^^^^^^^^^^^
  #.
-Thrust containers are incinvinient.
-Consider implementing own containers for data in GPU memory preferably with reference counting (like pcl::gpu::DeviceArray, or cv::gpu::GpuMat).

-     * DeviceArray for arbitrary binary data on GPU, DeviceArray_<T> for convenience.
-     * Containes must compile without CUDA Toolkit and just throw exception in this case.
+Containers for GPU memory. pcl::gpu::DeviceMemory/DeviceMemory2D/DeviceArray<T>/DeviceArray2D<T> (Thrust containers are incinvinient).

+      * DeviceArray2D<T> is container for organized point cloud data (supports row alignment)

  #.
-Channels for GPU memory.
+PointCloud Channels for GPU memory.
 Say, with "_gpu" postfix.

-     * cloud["xyz_gpu"] => gets container that points to 3D x,y,z data allocated on GPU.
+     * cloud["xyz_gpu"] => gets channel with 3D x,y,z data allocated on GPU.
-     * gpu::computeNormals function creates cloud["normals_gpu"] and writes there.
+     * GPU functions (ex. gpu::computeNormals) create new channel in cloud (ex. "normals_gpu") and write there.
 Users can preallocate the channel and data inside it in order to save time on allocations.
      * Users must manually invoke uploading/downloading data to/from GPU.
 This provides better understanding how much each operation costs.

  #.
 Two layers in GPU part:  host layer(nvcc-independent interface) and device(for advanced use, for sharing code compiled by nvcc):

      * namespace pcl::cuda (can depend on CUDA headers) or pcl::gpu (completely independent from CUDA, OpenCL support in future?).
      * namespace pcl::device for device layer, only headers.

  #.
 Async operation support???